Are Alabama Vital Records Open to the Public?

 As of August 29, 2019, prospective spouses in Alabama are no longer required to submit a marriage license application to their county's probate court.
 Instead, prospective partners can fill out the Alabama marriage certificate form and submit it for recording to a county probate court.
 Before submitting their application to a county probate court, applicants must have it notarized.
 County probate courts also charge a filing fee.
 The filing fee may range from $73 to $89.
 This depends on the county probate court.
 The applicants' marriage will become official after the probate court records and approves their application, and they will receive an Alabama marriage certificate.

 For a marriage certificate, the ADPH search fee is $15.
 One certified copy of a marriage certificate or "certificate of failure to find" is included with the charge; each additional certificate requested costs $6.
-The ADPH accepts both by mail and in-person requests for existing marriage records in the state.
+The ADPH accepts requests for existing marriage records in the state both by mail and in person.
 For more information about how to find marriage records in Alabama, visit the marriage certificate webpage on the ADPH website.

 Are Alabama Divorce Records Public Information?